cwyse/wysechoice-wiki/home/admin_backup.md

 > The credentials for the deletion script should be in JSON format:
 > ```
 > {
-> 	"AWSAccessKeyId": "<store securely outside the repository>",
+> 	"AWSAccessKeyId": "<set via environment/secret storage>",
-> 	"AWSSecretKey":   "<store securely outside the repository>"
+> 	"AWSSecretKey":   "<set via environment/secret storage>"
 > }
 > ```
 > The credentials for the CLI: